 Growing an Instagram Business handle (while staying within their guidelines) can take a lot of time, especially if you’re just beginning to establish your brand.
 This is true for organic posts and ads as well.
 They usually take some time to gain traction.

-Do yourself a favour and stop having unrealistic expectations!
+Do yourself a favor and stop having unrealistic expectations!
 As long as you deliver genuine value and stick to the basics of Instagram’s best practices, you’ll be fine.

 Live long and prosper!